-Andrews resigned from Stagecoach, following appalling treatment he received after he struggled to maintain regular attendance at the company’s Stockport depot because of the effects of his medication.
+Andrews resigned from Stagecoach, following the appalling treatment he received after he struggled to maintain regular attendance at the company’s Stockport depot because of the effects of his medication.

-After an initial hearing lasting 5 days, a Tribunal panel announced that Mr Andrews was harassed and unlawfully discriminated against by Stagecoach and that they had breached their obligation to make adjustments to help and support Mr Andrews.
+After an initial hearing lasting 5 days, a Tribunal panel announced that Mr. Andrews was harassed and unlawfully discriminated against by Stagecoach and that they had breached their obligation to make adjustments to help and support Mr. Andrews.

-After a further hearing to decide on an appropriate remedy for Mr Andrews, the Tribunal awarded Mr Andrews just short of £41,000, with an injury to feelings award of £16,500.
+After a further hearing to decide on an appropriate remedy for Mr. Andrews, the Tribunal awarded Mr. Andrews just short of £41,000, with an injury to feelings award of £16,500.

-Stagecoach opposed Mr Andrews’ legal claims and placed him on cost warnings throughout the case, saying his claims had no merit and asking his Unite Trade Union Rep to appear as a witness for them.
+Stagecoach opposed Mr. Andrews’ legal claims and placed him on cost warnings throughout the case, saying his claims had no merit and asking his Unite Trade Union Rep to appear as a witness for them.